jd-anabi/functional-programming/lambda-calculus-I.md

 (&lambda;x.(&lambda;y. x y)) &rarr; (&lambda;w.(&lambda;v. w v))

+We use alpha-conversion to avoid name conflicts. (i.e. when bounded variables and free variables share a name).
+For example,

+(&lambda;x. x) x

+In this example, *x* is both used for the bounded term in the abstraction and the free term in the argument.
+To fix this, we use alpha-conversion to produce the following

+(&lambda;x. x) x &rarr; (&lambda;y. y) x

+This fixes our previous name conflict.
+If we use De Bruijn indices, then alpha-conversion is no longer needed.
+We will talk about
+De Bruijn indices in a future blog post.

 ## &beta;-reduction
 Another computation rule that we follow is called beta-reduction.
 The rule states that we will replace every occurence of a bound variable in an abstraction with its respective argument.
 Formally we say,